Christopher-Hayes/fracmap/unix_fractal/fractal/README.md

 ##### Option 3

-The user is prompted for the filname of the output file that the program will write the results of a comprehensive analysis of 25 projected, pixelated, @-D images of the unique stabe orientations of the given 3-D fractal.
+The user is prompted for the filname of the output file that the program will write the results of a comprehensive analysis of 25 projected, pixelated, 2-D images of the unique stabe orientations of the given 3-D fractal.

 For each trial, the following parameters are outputted.